fireundubh/playwithfire/skyrim/master-of-disguise.md

 ## Daedric Weapons and Armor

+> This feature can be toggled from the SkyUI Mod Configuration Menu.

-According to the Vigil of Stendarr, "the Mercy of Stendarr does not extend to Daedra worshippers."
+> "The Mercy of Stendarr does not extend to Daedra worshippers." — The Vigil of Stendarr

 When the player equips Daedric weapons or armor, Vigilants will attempt to drag the player into the light.

 In addition, Dremora will see the player as aligned with Mehrunes Dagon and will not attack.

-This feature can be toggled from the SkyUI Mod Configuration Menu.

 ## Guard Disguises

-_Currently not available in any version._
+> Currently not available in any version.

 When the player equips a guard disguise, the player's bounty is concealed in the respective hold.
 For example, wearing the Windhelm Guard disguise will conceal the player's bounty in Eastmarch but not The Reach.